Olemagic/Tower-Defense/README.md

-PROJECT TITLE: Tower Defense
+## Tower Defense
-VERSION or DATE: 1.0
-HOW TO START THIS PROJECT: Press run
+- Version: 1.0
-AUTHORS: Ole, Shikri, Oskar, Timo; special thanks to JJM (hat gecarried) USER INSTRUCTIONS:
+- Authors: Ole, Shikri, Oskar, Timo; special thanks to JJM

 ## Game Description
 The objective of the game is to prevent enemies from reaching the end of the path by strategically placing towers along the way.
 The game consists of multiple levels, each with increasing difficulty.
 As the player progresses through the levels, they will earn coins which can be used to purchase towers.